kapit4n/wijmo-test-grid/Readme.md

 - add new item
 - sort is working after move to component
 - delete an item
-- Sort by from modal
+- Sort from modal
+- search over modal
+- conditions
+  - in

 ### progress